oliverangelil/oliverangelil.github.io/about.md

 In my spare time I enjoy [photography](https://500px.com/nadja_herger), ultimate frisbee, sewing, and graphic design.
 I am helping organise the [Women in Data Science Conference](https://www.wids.ch) in Zurich taking place some time in spring 2019.

 You can find my CV <a href="https://www.dropbox.com/s/8f32bib8vxxlp2x/NadjaHerger_CV.pdf?dl=0" target="_blank">here</a>.
-I am currently finishing off my PhD thesis and will return to Switzerland within the next few months to look for an exciting new position in data science.
+I handed in my PhD thesis at the beginning of August and expect reviews back after approx. two months.
+I am back in Switzerland and am currently looking for an exciting new position in data science.